Beautiful Chaos Tour

-The Beautiful Chaos Tour is the ongoing concert tour by girl group Katseye in support of their second extended play (EP), Beautiful Chaos (2025).
-It commenced on November 15, 2025, in Minneapolis, Minnesota, and is set to conclude on December 16, 2025, in Mexico City, Mexico.
-Spanning 16 shows across North America, the Beautiful Chaos Tour will be the group's first concert tour.
+The Beautiful Chaos Tour was the debut concert tour by girl group Katseye, held in support of their second extended play (EP), Beautiful Chaos (2025).
+The tour commenced on November 15, 2025, in Minneapolis, Minnesota, and concluded on December 16, 2025, in Mexico City, Mexico, spanning 16 shows across North America.

 Background

 On July 8, 2025, Katseye announced that they would embark on their first concert tour, the Beautiful Chaos Tour, spanning thirteen shows across North America.
 The pre-sale and general sale dates were announced concurrently.
 Pre-sales started on July 9, while general sales began on July 11, 2025.
-Following tickets selling out during pre-sale, additional shows were added in New York, San Francisco and Los Angeles.
+Following tickets selling out during pre-sale, additional shows were added in New York, San Francisco and Los Angeles, bringing the total number of shows to 16.

+Reception

+The Beautiful Chaos Tour received generally positive reviews.
+Emma Vasa of the Minnesota Daily praised the group's energy at the Minneapolis show, writing that they delivered "expertly choreographed and executed dances with clear, live vocals".
+Hannah Sung of the Toronto Star rated the Toronto show 3.5 stars out of 4, highlighting the group's performances and their connections with their fans.
+Melanie Love Salazar, covering the Dallas show for The Dallas Observer, commended the group's choreography and live vocals, and said that "the girls ace a bold, risky concept, and their devotees want more of it".
+Angel Escobar of Melodic Magazine called the Atlanta show "less like a concert and more like witnessing the rise of the next major pop act".
+Escobar also noted a moment in which the members paused the performance to direct aid to dehydrated fans, saying that their "genuine concern spoke volumes about who they are beyond performers".

+The San Francisco stop was affected by numerous technical issues, including problems with the members' outfits and audio systems, and an "unexplained pause" that halted the show for several minutes.
+However, critics including Joshua Bote of Gazetteer SF and Todd Inoue of the San Francisco Chronicle overall called the show a success, commending the group for their performances and their effective handling of the situation.